In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 1. Are You a Fiduciary?

 This is one of the most important questions to ask a potential financial advisor.
 A fiduciary is legally obligated to act in your best interest.
-In working with a fiduciary, you are more likely to receive objective advice that isn’t complicated by incentives to sell you commission-based financial products.
+In working with a fiduciary, you are more likely to receive objective advice.
+You can feel confident that your plan isn’t motivated by incentives to sell you commission-based financial products.

 It’s important to note that even fiduciaries can have conflicts of interest when working with clients.
 The important distinction is that fiduciaries are required to disclose these to their clients, reinforcing their commitment to acting in their client’s best interest.